Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

 ----|-------------|-----
-artifacts|A list of artifacts to collect.|list of string (required) output|A path to write the output file on.|string (required) args|Optional parameters.|Any password|An optional password to encrypt the collection zip.|string format|Output format (csv, jsonl).|string
+artifacts|A list of artifacts to collect.|list of string (required) output|A path to write the output file on.|string (required) report|A path to write the report on.|string args|Optional parameters.|Any password|An optional password to encrypt the collection zip.|string format|Output format (csv, jsonl).|string
+artifact_definitions|Optional additional custom artifacts.|Any
+template|The name of a template artifact (i.e. one which has report of type HTML).|string

 ## environ